bcx-exa/open-source_micro-backend-identity/README.md

 ---
 ### Available Deployment Environments
 ---
-The project has the ability to deploy on.

 - AWS (API Gateway, Lambda, ACM & Route53) - Full Featured
 - Docker Container running Node.js - No Auto Domain Setup